 Upcoming Professional Learning

-A certificate of professional learning will be provided.
-This professional learning workshop will support you in demonstrating the following AITSL Australian Professional Standards for Teacher: 1.2, 2.1, 3.3, 4.1.
-6.2, 6.3, 7.4.
+A certificate of professional learning will be provided, supporting you in demonstrating the AITSL Australian Professional Standards for Teachers.